Amy Cheng: Stage

 Cheng is a co-founder and creative director of Act 3 Theatrics.
 She has performed in live theatre shows through Act 3 including Footsteps in the Night, 41 Hours, and Confessions of the Three Unmarried Women.
 She has had other stage roles in Singapore Repertory Theatre's Forbidden City and The Good Citizen and Escape Productions' The Deap Blue Sea and Esplanade's Letters from Home.
 In 2006 she was nominated for Best Supporting Actress at the Life!
 Theatre Awards for her role as the Banana Tree Spirit in the mandarin musical 10 Brothers.

+In 2012, Cheng become Act 3 Theatrics' creative director.